![]() |

 Even if you are unable to perform the above tasks, IMPS can still use your assistance in the form of donations.
 We need stamps, leashes, collars, crates, toys, blankets, and at times veterinary donations.
 Please contact Petie at hoving@hamptons.com if you are able to make any sort of donation.
 Monetary donations can be mailed to: IMPS, Inc. Please make checks payable to IMPS.
 Internet Miniature Pinscher Service, Inc. (IMPS) is a not for profit corporation as recognized by the State of Florida Department of State, and is registered with the Florida Department of Agriculture and Consumer Services.
 A COPY OF THE OFFICIAL REGISTRATION AND FINANCIAL INFORMATION MAY BE OBTAINED FROM THE DIVISION OF CONSUMER SERVICES BY CALLING TOLL-FREE WITHIN THE STATE, 800-435-7352.
 REGISTRATION DOES NOT IMPLY ENDORSEMENT, APPROVAL, OR RECOMMENDATION BY THE STATE.
 Internet Miniature Pinscher Service, Inc. (IMPS) is exempt under section 501(a) of the Internal Revenue Code as an organization described in section 501(c)(3).
 However, it is suggested that you consult your tax professional for a determination as to whether your donations may be tax deductible.
 IMPS thanks you for your kind support.

-The Miniature Pinscher is grouped with the Toy Group by the American Kennel Club.
-Often referred to as "The King of Toys", the Miniature Pinscher is an assertive, outgoing, active and independant breed.
 Correct Miniature Pinschers measure only 10" to 12.5" at the shoulder, but pack quite a bit of energy into a small package!!!
 They can be incredible escape artists, hard to housebreak and obedience train, but in the right home, with the proper training, they can be the best companion dog you have ever owned.
 Loving, affectionate and playful, the Miniature Pinscher makes its own rules, but will bend to yours if treated with affection and care.
 Miniature Pinschers can be good with children if the children are good with dogs!!!
 While this is a Toy breed, they are not toys.
 Children should always be supervised with dogs, and most especially with small dogs.
 While a Miniature Pinscher will tolerate a certain amount of attention from a child, grabbing, pinching, sudden moves and aggressiveness will be met with defensive reactions.
 If you have young, active children, you may want to look at larger, calmer breeds, such as the Golden Retriever, Labrador, Newfoundland, etc. If you are in a situation where you must have a smaller dog, you may want to look into Standard Poodles, Bichon Frise, Beagles and other small to medium breeds more suited to an active environment.
 One of the questions which often comes up in Miniature Pinscher rescue is the relation of Miniature Pinschers to Doberman Pinschers.
 Miniature Pinschers may have been used in the creation of the Doberman Pinscher, but it is highly unlikely.
 Much more likely is the probability that the two breeds are related through their common ancestor, the German Pinscher.
 Miniature Pinschers bear no resemblance to Doberman Pinschers in temperament, they are *not* miniature Dobermans, and really only have a resemblance in coloring - head type, gait, and other conformational aspects are all completely different.
 Many more questions regarding the Miniature Pinscher can be answered on the General Information page of the Miniature Pinscher Club of America located at: http://members.aol.com/mpcapec/minpingeneral.html

 For a list of low cost spay/neuter clinics, please visit http://www.minpinrescue.org/lowcostspayneuter.html If you have information on low cost spay/neuter clinics in your area, please forward to: Petie at hoving@hamptons.com

-Purchasing a puppy should be a lifetime decision.
-You are responsible for a life with this commitment.
-IMPS recognizes that it can be hard to find the perfect breeder at times, and many people resort to newspaper advertisements and pet stores.
 Unfortunately, most puppies who come from pet stores are bred by large breeding establishments known as puppy mills.
 These businesses do not generally socialize or care for their dogs in the manner that a reputable, caring breeder would.
 Puppies from puppy mills are brought up in cages, shipped off to pet stores at 4-6 weeks, and can come with a host of genetic and temperamental problems.
 For further information on puppy mills, what they are, what you can do about them, etc., please follow the link in the banner below (WARNING: This site is not intended for children under the age of 15, it contains graphic descriptions and photographs which may be upsetting.)
 While some reputable breeders may use newspaper advertising from time to time, most newspaper ads are placed by high risk breeders.
 These are breeders that do not belong to a National club, do not health test their dogs (min pins are prone to patella problems), do not show their dogs, and do not offer written health guarantees on their dogs.
 These breeders have generally bred their female to a male that they own or who lives close by simply because they think their female is a nice girl.
 Unfortunately, there is more that goes into breeding than just being a nice dog!!
 If you would like more information on purchasing a puppy through your local newspaper, please read the following article: Reading Classified Ads If you are looking for a Miniature Pinscher puppy for show purposes, you are best off inquiring with the Miniature Pinscher Club of America.
 If you simply wish to add a Miniature Pinscher to your home, then rescue might be for you!!!
 IMPS has dogs of all ages available from time to time - all dogs are temperament checked, and are placed in homes that are appropriate to their age and emotional needs.

-Generally in this area, we will show photos (when available), names and descriptions of Miniature Pinschers available for adoption.
-If you have, or know of a Miniature Pinscher in need, please e-mail Petie at hoving@hamptons.com and we will update this page.
 If you would like to apply to become an adoptive home, please read our Adoption Contract, then fill out and send the IMPS Potential Home Questionnaire.
 Qualified adoptive homes are selected based on proximity to the dog to be adopted and length of time on the wait list.
 Click HERE for a list of dogs currently available for adoption.

 If you would like to apply to become an adoptive home, please read our Adoption Contract, then fill out and send the IMPS Potential Home Questionnaire.
 Qualified adoptive homes are selected based on proximity to the dog to be adopted and length of time on the wait list.
 Please note that IMPS no longer lists the names of adoptive homes at this